bisu85/Eagle-Eye-Vision/landing.md

 					<h3>Gamification</h3>
 				</header>
 				<p>Tasky Treaty is a delightful and whimsical project that combines work productivity with a dash of culinary fun.
 Tasky treaty promotes healthy competition.
 It is integrated with the production tools like Jira and confluence so as to keep the  work momentum going and reward accordingly.
 Nothing brings people closer anything more than food.
 Teamwork and completions of tasks are further encouraged through Tasky Treaty.
 Reward system gratifies the player's progression across the work boards and in the game too.
 Move more tasks to 'done' in Jira board and you get score multipliers, along with more challenges to earn more.
 Furthermore, the kitchen equipments’ level-up, game setups and environments level up too.
 As you move more tasks to "done" on your Jira board, you unlock new challenges in the game.
 Score multipliers, better kitchen equipment, game setups, and even different environments await you.
 It's like levelling up in a cooking simulation game, but with a work twist!
 May Tasky Treaty continue to spice up work routines and bring joy to its players.
 Eet smakelijk!
 Bon appétit! 🍽</p>
+				<p>Learning and Development: Foster a culture of continuous improvement through personalized AI-powered learning modules, tailored to individual roles and technologies, ensuring employees stay updated and skilled.</p>
+				<p>Onboarding: Streamline the onboarding process with AI tools like IAmThere, providing new hires with benchmarked tasks, personalized learning journeys, and comprehensive resources to quickly adapt and excel in their roles.</p>
+				<p>Employee Trainings: Enhance employee training programs with AI Approved, an AI-driven tool that ensures code quality and readiness, offering semantic, syntax, and formatting checks, thereby boosting productivity and confidence in deploying code.</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>